thirawat27/QBasic-Nexus/README.md

     *   **Auto-Detection**: Attempts to automatically find your existing QB64 installation on startup.
     *   **Manual Configuration**: Allows you to specify the exact path to your QB64 executable via VS Code settings.
 *   **Compile & Run 🚀**: Compile your QBasic code and run it in the integrated terminal with a single command.
-*   **Compile Only 🔥**: Compile your code to create a standalone executable file (`.exe` on Windows, or a plain executable on macOS/Linux).
+*   **Compile Only 🌀**: Compile your code to create a standalone executable file (`.exe` on Windows, or a plain executable on macOS/Linux).
 *   **Cross-Platform Support**: Works seamlessly on Windows, macOS, and Linux.
 *   **Status Bar Integration**: Easily access the compile command from an icon in the status bar whenever a `.bas` or `.bi` file is open.
-*   **Detailed Output Panel**: View detailed logs, progress, and errors from the compilation process in a dedicated "QB64 Compiler" output channel.
+*   **Detailed Output Panel**: View detailed logs, progress, and errors from the compilation process in a dedicated "QBasic Nexus Compiler" output channel.
 *   **Integrated Terminal Execution**: Runs the compiled program directly in the VS Code integrated terminal.
+*   **Customizable Compiler Arguments**: Pass additional arguments to the QB64 compiler via settings.
 *   **Syntax Highlighting & Snippets**: Rich language support for QBasic and QB64.

 ## ⚙️ Prerequisites